Kaljurand/K6nele/docs/en/developer_guide.md

 ## Sample code

+Kõnele calls its own services via the standard interfaces (e.g. in `view.SpeechInputView`), and classes which contain "Demo" in their names contain sample code.

-List of open-source apps that use Kõnele:
+Here are links to open-source apps that use Kõnele:

   - <http://github.com/Kaljurand/Arvutaja>
   - <http://github.com/v3rm0n/haalda>

-Furthermore, Kõnele itself (e.g. in `view.SpeechInputView`) calls its own services via the standard interfaces.
-Also, classes which contain "Demo" in their names contain demo code.